 You will need your PAN card details to deposit Rs.50,000 or more.
 But in case you don’t have a PAN card, you can declare about the particulars of the deposit in Form 60.

-There is no limit in India as to how much money you can keep in your savings bank account.
+In India, there is no upper limit to how much money you can keep in your savings bank account.

 Thank you.
 Your feedback is important to us.